Infertility in women

 - The LH surge signals the dominant follicle to burst and release the developed egg into the fallopian tube.
 The release of the egg is called ovulation.
 Once in the fallopian tube, the egg is in place for fertilization.

 - The egg can live for 12 to 24 hours after being released.
-Sperm can live for up to 7 days.
+Sperm can live for up to 7 days in a women's body.

 - A woman's fertile window, when she is most likely to get pregnant, is about 6 days long.
 It starts 5 days before ovulation and ends the day of ovulation.